nbovee/bot-ready-resume/README.md

 Your will also have `llms.txt` at `http://localhost:1313/llms.txt`, and a markdown output at `http://localhost:1313/index.md`

 Edit `data/data.yml` to customize your resume content.

+You may need to configure your repository to deploy from Github Actions, once enabled pushes to main will deploy the latest version of your resume.

 ### Customization